Why your brand needs a Vector logo? Managing your brand’s logo assets can be confusing because of the variety of file formats.

 *Notice the quality of the Vector format is maintained as it’s magnified, whereas the Raster format looks really awful?

 Why would you want to work with a designer who does not create logos in vector format?
-Answer is you don’t.
-If the designer is limited to what he can do with the design of your image, then so are you.
+The answer is you don’t.